-Know about policy towards women and youth including education and youth groups.
+The impact of war and defeat on Germany: 1939-1949 Know about policy towards women and youth including education and youth groups.
 Know about racial policy until 1939.
 Understand the benefits of Nazi rule.
-The impact of war and defeat on Germany: 1939-1949 Curriculum goals: Students will understand how the Second World War affected the German population during and after the conflict.
+Curriculum goals: Students will understand how the Second World War affected the German population during and after the conflict.
 Students will: Know how the Nazis managed the wartime economy, and the move into total war.
 Understand the impact of Allied bombing of German cities.
 Know how racial policy developed between 1939 and 1945 including the Final Solution.
 Understand the implications of the war for public morale and the impact of rationing.
 Know about opposition and resistance to the regime.
-Know about the consequences of defeat.
 Know about the Cold war including Potsdam, the division into zones of occupation, Bizonia, developments in the Soviet Zone, currency changes and the Berlin Blockade.
-Gauleiters; Total war; resettlement; Final Solution; ghetto; Einsatzgruppen; rationing; expellees; zero hour; blockade; zones of occupation; Occupying powers; De-Nazification; De-militarisation; Democratisation Divided Germany: The Federal Republic and the DDR: 1949- 1963 Curriculum goals: Students will understand how Germany was permanently divided and the problems and achievements of East and West Germany by 1963.
+Gauleiters; Total war; resettlement; Final Solution; ghetto; Einsatzgruppen; rationing; expellees; zero hour; blockade; zones of occupation; Occupying powers; De-Nazification; De-militarisation; Democratisation; Divided Germany: The Federal Republic and the DDR: 1949- 1963 Curriculum goals: Students will understand how Germany was permanently divided and the problems and achievements of East and West Germany by 1963.
 Students will: Know about the creation of the FRG.
 Know about the Basic Law.
 Know about the results of the 1949 election.
 Understand the economic miracle.
 Know about political and social stability.
 Understand the foreign policy priority of rapprochement with France, the EEC, rearmament, NATO membership and policy towards the USA, GDR and USSR.
 Know about the elections of 1953, 1957 and 1961.
 Understand the significance of the Berlin Wall.
-Bundestag; Pluralism; CDU; Basic Law; Federal; Magnet theory; Social market economy; Co- determination; Rapprochement; Supranational; SED; Stasi; Collectivisation; De- Stalinisation; conformity; dissent heavy industry.
-1
+Bundestag; Pluralism; CDU; Basic Law; Federal; Magnet theory; Social market economy; Co- determination; Rapprochement; Supranational; SED; Stasi; Collectivisation; De- Stalinisation; conformity; dissent;